ramumaha/ramumaha/README.md

-# Hi there, I'm Kanya - aka ramu 👋
+# Hi there, I'm Kanya  👋

 ## I'm a , Father, Developer, and Teacher!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning DSA,web-development
 - 👯 I’m looking forward to
 - 🥅 2022 Goals: conribute to open source
 - ⚡ Fun fact: I love to read books and play badminton